vishalkumarr2/Learning_from_building_systems/README.md

     -  Testing in Mechanical
     -  System Testing
 -  System should not be able to kill itself, other entity is required to kill it and report its status.
+-  Have mocking system, which help you test your flows.